ACOTRO SEAS POLICIES

 ACOTRO recognizes that extenuating circumstances may affect an applicant’s ability to complete SEAS within the one-year time frame.
 As such, an extension may be granted for up to one year.
 A maximum of two extensions may be granted in extenuating circumstances, for a total maximum timeline of three years.
 Applicants who do not complete the required SEAS activities within the extension period will not be able to continue in the SEAS program.

-To request an extension, you must pay the extension request fee, complete the ACOTRO Request for Extension form, and submit it not more than seven days before the expiration period.
+To request an extension, you must pay the extension request fee, complete the ACOTRO Request for Extension form, and submit it at least seven days prior to the expiration date.

 This policy addresses the fees that apply to the application process overall, as well as to requests for rescheduling, extensions, and cancellations.